-Content for boating offender education course must meet NAS-

-BLA education standards.
-This shall include but not be limited to courses taught by the United States Power Squadrons, United States
+Content for boating offender education course must meet NAS-BLA education standards.
+This shall include but not be limited to courses taught by the United States Power Squadrons, United States Coast Guard Auxiliary and the State Marine Board.

 Implementation

 The Board shall, upon agreement, make available a boating education course through those law enforcement agencies which are already under contract to the Board for law enforcement services.